Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 ### Converting NFA to DFA
 - Create empty transition table
+	- The rows correspond to the marked states
+	- The columns correspond to the alphabet
 - Start by getting epsilon closure of the start state
 	- All of the states reachable through epsilon transitions alone